 - The sensor web is struggling to make an impact?

 - Maritime Information Infrastructures replacing ad-hoc data and information management processes.

 - Marine Planning is happening via a “make do and mend” approach.

 - Linked Data in the Marine is now do-able

 - Lack of joined up approach to data collection with few authoritative data holders.

 Put all these aspects together and it’s not hard to realise that we are some way from resilient activities.
 The Blue Economy has plenty of growth potential, in terms of new markets, new customers and new technologies.

 Raising awareness of issues in the Intertidal zone

 There is also a need to raise awareness of issues in the Intertidal zone which affect our terrestrial colleagues, and the AGI is the perfect forum for this to occur.
-During 2014/15, the GeoBig5 event series has been running, and all the featured topics have a great relevance to both the Terrestrial and Marine environments: Big Data, UAVs, Sensors, BIM, Open GeoSpatial, to highlight just a few.
+During the 2014/15 GeoBig5 event series all of the topics featured were very relevant to both the Terrestrial and Marine environments, e.g. Big Data, UAVs, Sensors, BIM and Open GeoSpatial to highlight just a few.